Switching quantum reference frames in the N-body problem and the absence of global relational perspectives: Introduction

 The rest of the article is arranged as follows.
 In sec.\ \ref{sec_classical}, we introduce the classical $N$-body problem in three-dimensional Newtonian space, but subject to a global rotational and translational invariance, which renders the spatial physics fully relational and leads to a redundancy in the description.
-Here, we discuss all the technical challenges that arise due to the appearance of the Gribov problem and how one can nevertheless choose a frame perspective.
+Here, we discuss all the technical challenges that arise due to the appearance of the (mechanical analog of the) Gribov problem and how one can nevertheless choose a frame perspective.
 In sec.\ \ref{quantum3D}, we quantize the three-body problem in both the Dirac and reduced method.
-Our main ambition here is to construct explicitly the quantum reduction from the Dirac to the reduced quantum theories in the particular perspectives.
-We finally then use this quantum reduction method to also construct the quantum reference frame transformation that takes one from the one quantum frame perspective to another.
-Importantly, this transformation proceeds by inverting the quantum reduction, mapping back to the perspective-neutral Hilbert space and then performing the forward quantum reduction to the desired perspective.
-We conclude in sec.\ \ref{sec_conc} with a short conclusions and outlook.
-For better readability we have moved most technical details to various appendices and for better orientation, we also provide here a table of contents.
+Our main ambition here is to construct explicitly the quantum symmetry reduction, i.e.\ quantum coordinate maps, from the Dirac to the reduced quantum theories in the particular frame perspectives and to compare the result to the quantization of the classical frame perspectives.
+We finally then use this quantum reduction method to also construct the quantum reference frame transformation that takes \fla{one from a} quantum frame perspective to another.
+Importantly, this transformation proceeds by inverting the quantum reduction, mapping back to the perspective-neutral Hilbert space and then performing the forward quantum reduction to the desired perspective, hence a `quantum coordinate transformation'.
+Despite the absence of global classical relational perspectives, these quantum frame changes are unitary for regular Hilbert space states because the pathological configurations comprise a set of measure zero; for distributional states, the situation differs somewhat.
+We illustrate the transformation on example states which show the quantum frame dependence of entanglement, before concluding in sec.\ \ref{sec_conc}.
+For better readability, we have moved most technical details to various appendices and for better orientation, we also provide here a table of contents.